molarmanful/kirsch/README.md

 1. _(German)_ cherry.

+1. _(Russell A. Kirsch, 1929 - 2020)_ American engineer recognized as the
+   developer of the first digital image scanner and the inventor of the pixel.

 1. A monospace bitmap font with a 6x16 bounding box (5px avg width, 4px descent, 12px ascent, 5px x-height, 9px cap height).

    Some glyphs come from [Cozette](https://github.com/slavfox/Cozette), often with modifications to adhere to kirsch's design.

 ## Gallery